-* Two More Areas of Polystrate Interest: As an exercise for the student, figure out burial rates and other standard explanation challenges for the following:
+* More Areas of Polystrate Interest: As an exercise for the student, figure out burial rates and other standard explanation challenges for the following:

 - The pterosaur (and two fish) fossil (and others) in the Solnhofen Limestone deposit in Germany.